 There are two Vendor Coordinator positions within BSD: the Contracts Vendor Coordinator and the AP Vendor Coordinator.
 The Contracts Vendor Coordinator reports to the Operations and Analytics Manager in the Contracts organization.
-The AP Vendor Coordinator reports to the AP Manager.
+The AP Vendor Coordinator reports to the AP Manager in the Payroll and Payables/Financial Operations organization.
 The Contracts Vendor Coordinator sets up new vendors in PES; the AP Vendor Coordinator primarily makes changes to vendor information in PES in response to changes that occur during processing of invoices.
 The duties of the two positions overlap; both have the same Role-Based Access Controls (RBAC) in PES.
-Currently, one individual is performing the duties of both Vendor Coordinator roles due to staff turnover and delays in hiring a new Contracts Vendor Coordinator.
+Currently, the AP Vendor Coordinator is performing the duties of both Vendor Coordinator roles due to staff turnover and delays in hiring a new Contracts Vendor Coordinator.